Abu-Taher-web/Abu-Taher-web/README.md

+# Hi, My Name is Abu Taher
 🎓 MSc in Computer Science (Major in Artificial Intelligence) | University of Oulu, Finland
 📡 BSc in Electronics & Communication Engineering | Khulna University of Engineering and Technology, Khulna, Bangladesh
 🚀 Telecommunications Engineer | AI researcher | Autonomous Drone Enthusiast
 🌱 Passionate about AI applications in Agriculture & Health
 💻 Skilled in Web Development, Database Design, Electronics-IoT, and Machine Vision Projects
+✉️ You can contact me at abutaher.kuet.ece@gmail.com

 <!---